 Advancing the frontier of experimental physics

 Opportunities abound to advance the scientific frontier in experimental physics.
 We have confidence that work done for its own intrinsic interest is intellectually satisfying and can lead to great societal benefits.

 Yet, the funding landscape in the United States has serious gaps that limit the rate of discovery in the physical sciences.
-Brilliant young scientists are actively recruited by universities and are provided substantial start-up funds to help them get off to a quick start in their work.
+Brilliant young scientists are actively recruited by universities and provided substantial start-up funds to help them get off to a quick start in their work.
 The assumption is that after a few years, this focused support will be sufficient for the best individuals to create a research record and fare well in the competition for research funding.
-Unfortunately, however, the success rate for research proposals is low, introducing a large element of chance into research careers and the loss of innovative ideas and new discoveries.
+Unfortunately, however, the success rate for research proposals is low, introducing a large element of chance into research careers and the loss of innovative ideas and new discoveries – especially if the proposed ideas are risky.
 Further, a researcher recognizing an opportunity to make advances in a related field or explore scientific questions that lie in the intersections of sub-disciplines may be rebuffed.

 It is common for excellent ideas from brilliant people to be left unfunded.
 The net effect is that at the moment when scientists could be at their most productive, they may experience difficulty in finding resources necessary to advance their ideas.
 Creative people often increase the amount of time they spend applying for grants just at the point when they have the skills, team, and ideas to advance the frontier most rapidly.
-The Experimental Physics Initiative seeks to address this gap by making awards to institutions to support an experimental physicist who may lack conventional or flexible research funding to tackle their most creative and innovative research ideas.
+The Experimental Physics Initiative seeks to address this gap by making awards that support experimental physicists who may lack conventional or flexible research funding to tackle their most creative and innovative research ideas.

 The goals of the initiative by the end of the eleventh year are: